By Jeff White (jwhite@virginia.edu)

 “No, I wasn’t expecting it,” Levy said with a smile after UVA’s 86-36 rout of Morgan State in the season opener for both teams.

-Of her 1,000 career points, only eight have come in a Virginia uniform.
+Of her 1,000 career points, only eight have come with her in a Virginia uniform.
 The 6-foot-3 Levy scored 280 for Auburn and 712 for South Florida.
 But she’s only getting started at UVA, and head coach Amaka Agugua-Hamilton is thrilled to have her.

 Against Morgan State, Levy totaled eight points (on 4-for-6 shooting), four assists, two steals, one blocked shot and a game-high 11 rebounds in about 19 minutes.
 Sa’Myah Smith, who’s recovering from a minor knee procedure, wasn’t available Tuesday night, so Levy started at power forward, “but she’s really a guard that can play the 4,” Agugua-Hamilton said.